rondagdag/ai-agents-js/README.md

 - `12_sqltoolkit.js`: This example shows how to load and use an agent with a SQL toolkit.
 - `13_sequentialchaincocktail.js`: This example shows how to generate unique meals.

-To run these examples, clone the git repository and run npm install to install die dependencies.
+To run these examples, clone the git repository and run npm install to install the dependencies.
 You need to create a .env file and add your API Key for OpenAI like this: OPENAI_API_KEY=sk-...

 This codes utilizes ES6 modules, to allow import statements and async/await within NodeJS.